joannaksk/TEATCPS/README.md

 The ground was modelled as an [Infinite plane](https://in.mathworks.com/help/physmod/sm/ref/infiniteplane.html) block connected to the World Frame block.
 The lane was implemented as a pair of nonintersecting [splines](https://in.mathworks.com/help/physmod/sm/ref/spline.html).
 This way, the track could be defined using mathematical functions.
 <figure>
 <p align="center"><img src="Ground Model.png" width="200"/></p>
-<figcaption align="center">Figure 5: The figure shows the ground and track implemented as an infinite plane block and a pair of spline blocksrespectively.</figcaption>
+<p align="center"><figcaption align="center">Figure 5: The figure shows the ground and track implemented as an infinite plane block and a pair of spline blocksrespectively.</figcaption></p>
 </figure>

 ### 1.2.2.
 Sensor Subsystem Implementation